- Testing For

 Hereditary hemochromatosis is an inherited (genetic) disorder in which there is excessive accumulation of iron in the body (iron overload).
 In individuals with hereditary hemochromatosis, the daily absorption of iron from the intestines is greater than the amount needed to replace losses.
 Since the normal body cannot increase iron excretion, the absorbed iron accumulates in the body.

 - A man with hemochromatosis can accumulate 20 grams of total body iron by age 40 to 50 (the normal iron content for the body is 3 to 4 grams).
-The excess iron deposits in the joints, liver, testicles, and heart, which causes damage to these organs, and causes signs and symptoms of hemochromatosis.
+The excess iron deposits in the joints, liver, testicles, and heart, which cause damage to these organs, and cause signs and symptoms of hemochromatosis.